top of page

 This is one of the biggest misconceptions I see.
 Unfortunately, you can’t give your home away to avoid paying future care home fees.

-If the local authority believes the gift was made deliberately to reduce your assets known as deliberate deprivation, they can still treat the property as yours when assessing your care costs, even years later.
+If the local authority believes the gift was made deliberately to reduce your assets, known as deliberate deprivation, they can still treat the property as yours when assessing your care costs, even years later.
 There’s no time limit on this.

-Can I still live in my home after gifting It?
+Can I still live in my home after gifting it?

 If you stay living in the property after transferring it to someone else, it becomes what’s called a “gift with reservation of benefit.”